 Diffractive Laser – Wide conal AoE towards one side of the arena.
 Activates reflector bits.
 Stick close to the boss and rotate around into the safe quadrants.

 Laser Shower – Circle AoEs on one edge of the arena.
 Activates reflector bits.
-The ones hit first and the ones hit last have opposite AoEs, so you’ll sidestep into the spot where the first ones fired.
+The ones hit first and the ones hit last have opposite AoEs, so you’ll stand kind of towards the side with the AoEs, then sidestep into the spot where the first reflectors fire.

 This Critical Engagement rewards you with 10 Forgotten Fragments of Resolve for completing it.